 Earlier on this year I had the opportunity to spend seventy solo days in an Irish rural location.
 One day I took my photographer friend to a livestock mart in that area. watching all the sheep get pushed into pens, then sales rings, then large cattle trucks, I began to consider what their eventual fate will be…

-What fate awaits me in co-op mart?
+What fate awaits sheep in co-op mart?

-My sheepish gaze melts many hearts;
+My girly gaze melts many hearts;

 dark droppings, damp urine dribble,

 Loudspeaker echo, auctioneer’s voice,

 pushed into pens, I have no choice;

 missed fresh field smell, and open air,

 crumpled papers signed, stamped,